 If you feel that your condition is life-threatening you need to be seen in a hospital Emergency Room and should call 911.
 The ER treats life threatening medical conditions, such as chest pains, severe wounds or amputations.
 Urgent Care Centers treat conditions that need immediate attention but are not life or limb threatening.
-Click here for tips on knowing when to go to the ER vs. Urgent Care.

 Do I need an appointment for the Urgent Care Center?

 No. You never need an appointment to be seen at our Urgent Care Centers.
 Patients are seen on a walk-in basis.
 However, we do offer online check-in so that you can reserve your place in line and wait from home or curbside check-in to wait from the convenience of your car.

 Who will be treating me in the Urgent Care Center?